sumitdas1984/dealing-imbalanced-data/README.md

 ## Data
 We will use the Credit Card Fraud Detection Dataset available on Kaggle for this analysis.
 The general description and data are available on [Kaggle](https://www.kaggle.com/tboyle10/methods-for-dealing-with-imbalanced-data).

-I created this notebook for learning purposes and all credit's go to Tara Boyel and his [tutorial](https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18).
+I created this notebook for learning purposes and all credit's go to Tara Boyel and her [tutorial](https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18) and Will Badr and his [tutorial](https://towardsdatascience.com/having-an-imbalanced-dataset-here-is-how-you-can-solve-it-1640568947eb)